Freedom Food Farm in Raynham, MA organic certified

 Some of what we grow is available year-round.

 For Businesses and Institutional customers:

-We grow and produce fresh, nutritious food year-round in New England using holistic farming practices.
+We grow and produce fresh, nutritious food year-round in New England using certified organic, regenerative and no-till farming practices.

 Freedom Food Farm is a mid-size farm started just outside of Providence, Rhode Island in 2012.
 We moved the farm to Massachusetts in 2014 and have been growing a sustainable, full-diet farm to feed Southern New England.
 The farm is operated by a small team of dedicated farmers that grow and produce food year-round.